 To his team, Marco brings his methodical contrarian approach to investing, rooted in Confusion, along with a passion for business-building.
 While he sometimes colors in the lines, he prefers to lean into his strengths and back new market leaders in categories that are underloved and may not be perceived as ‘real’…yet.

 “I’m maniacal about finding pockets where you can have an edge,” comments Marco.
-“Edges come in many shapes and sizes – including novel business models, emerging categories, and undercovered locations – but often Confusion is a uniting theme.
-At times, they are perceived as small markets (Peloton) or onerous to educate a partnership on (Coinbase), or out of bounds (nCino) but more often than not, working through the confusion can help you avoid adverse selection and represent a better risk/reward.”
+“Edges come in many shapes and sizes – including owning novel business models, emerging categories, and undercovered locations – but often confusion is a unifying theme.
+To others, these opportunities may be initially perceived as small markets (Peloton) or onerous to educate a partnership on (Coinbase), or out of bounds (nCino) but often working through such confusion can help you avoid adverse selection and represent a better risk/reward.”

 Putting this into practice, Marco recently developed a thesis on the rapidly growing cremation market in the United States, a market and consumer purchase experience that is fundamentally broken, but not studied by many.
 This led his team to spend time with end-of-life services startup Better Place Forests.
 He would ultimately lead a $40M Series B investment into the business and join Jon Callaghan from True Ventures (who previously led the early-financings in Peloton) on the BPF board.